evanmurray99/evanmurray99.github.io/README.md

 #### Jekyll

-* Download Ruby and Jekyll in order to create the static site.
-Ruby must be installed in order to download Jekyll.
+* Download Ruby and Jekyll to create the static site.
+Ruby must be installed to download Jekyll.
 	* A guide on how to install Ruby and Jekyll can be found [here](https://jekyllrb.com/docs/installation/windows/).

 ## Creating and Hosting